 Reproductive justice is one of the most important issues any person can face.
 Continue reading to learn even more.
 Over the years, many cases have addressed reproductive rights.
 You can learn more about the legal history of these cases from a resource released by the Center for Reproductive Rights.

 Sex Education in Schools

-At present, debate focuses more on the content of sex education rather than whether or not it should be provided.
-Opponents frequently favor an abstinence-only approach to education, while advocates seek a broader discussion of reproduction and issues related to reproductive health.
+At present, the debate focuses more on the content of sex education rather than whether it should be provided.
+Opponents frequently favor an abstinence-only approach to education.
+Advocates generally seek a broader discussion of reproduction and issues related to reproductive health.

 Many people frame the issue of sex education as a way to eliminate or remediate the disparities in rights between those biologically capable of carrying a fetus and those that are not.

 In educating people about their bodies, many understand that information intended to inform a person of the consequences they face as a member of the sex they are biologically assigned at birth should not determine who they are, what they become, or what their life must look like.

 Many health organizations advocate for this kind of sex education.
 An example of such an organization is NARAL Pro-Choice America.
 Such organizations believe that:

 - Inequalities between those of any given sex or gender can be eliminated by proper access to information

 - All people are entitled to proper medical care, including the right to access safe abortions

 - Sex education is an issue of women's rights